Bernard-A/IoTRoam-Tutorial/README.md

  * [Setting up the End-Device]
  * [Setting up the Packet Forwarder and the Radio Gateway Bridge]
  * [Installing and Configuring the Network Server]
- * [Installing and Configuring the Network Server and the Application Server]
+ * [Installing and Configuring the Application Server]
  * [Setting up the DNS infrastructure]
  * [OTAA via DNS]
  * [Passive roaming via DNS]